sOvr9000/hextorio/README.md

 # Planned Changes
 ### Rebalancing
-- Item buffs:
-  - Change all or almost all effects from item buffs from exponential growth to linear.
 - Strongboxes:
   - Change from constant coin rewards per strongbox level to flat bonuses to passive coin income, up to a maximum level such as 10 (after which the strongbox is destroyed permanently).
   - Rebalance HP to more accurately reflect what's possible throughout the game.